cxlvinchau/hips/_sources/heur/rens.rst.txt

 In this example we consider the `gen-ip054 problem <https://miplib2017.zib.de/instance_details_gen-ip054.html>`_ from MIPLIB 2017 :cite:`miplib2017` and use :func:`hips.load_problem` to load it.
-The problem has 30 variables, of which all are integer, and 27 constraints.
+The problem has 30 variables, all of which are integer, and 27 constraints.
 After loading the problem, we can simply instantiate :class:`RENS <hips.heuristics.RENS>` with it and then call the :func:`compute <hips.heuristics.RENS.compute>` method.
-In **RENS**, the ``max_iter`` argument correspond to the maximum number of nodes we want to visit in the branch and bound tree.
+In **RENS**, the ``max_iter`` argument corresponds to the maximum number of nodes we want to visit in the branch and bound tree.
 The smaller the number, the earlier the computation terminates.
 However, when the maximum number of nodes is set too small, **RENS** might not be able to find a feasible solution at all.
 Further, a larger maximum number of nodes potentially results in a solution with a better objective.